CoinCreate (CREA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 CoinCreate Historical Price

-According to the latest data gathered on CoinCreate live price page, the current price of CoinCreate is 0.00663427USD.
-The circulating supply of CoinCreate(CREA) is 100.00M CREA , giving it a market capitalization of $663.33K.
+According to the latest data gathered on CoinCreate live price page, the current price of CoinCreate is 0.00606633USD.
+The circulating supply of CoinCreate(CREA) is 100.00M CREA , giving it a market capitalization of $601.32K.

 The CoinCreate Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CREA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.